smarie/python-getversion/ci_tools/Readme-travis.md

 The following does not work on windows as explained [here](https://github.com/travis-ci/travis-ci/issues/4746)

 Note: if you get tlsV1 errors below, make sure that you have the latest OpenSSL.
-If it is not available from you package manager, look at this [compilation sequance](https://github.com/curl/curl/issues/1583#issuecomment-309477196) (replace_fixture all versions with the ones you need / the latest).
+If it is not available from you package manager, look at this [compilation sequance](https://github.com/curl/curl/issues/1583#issuecomment-309477196) (replace all versions with the ones you need / the latest).
 No need to use nghttp2.
 Dont forget to add `--with-libssh2` to curl compilation step, as mentioned in the [script](https://github.com/dertin/lemp-stack-debian/blob/develop/install.sh)!

 ## Install travis commandline